Actifio: Clients

-Actifio clients included Time Warner Cable, Boston University Medical Campus, Navisite, the City of South Portland, Unilever, IBM, Netflix, and many other organizations As of October 2012, Actifio had about 180 clients and its deals averaged a value of about $250,000.
+Actifio clients included Time Warner Cable, Boston University Medical Campus, Navisite, the City of South Portland, Unilever, IBM, Netflix, and many other organisations.
+As of October 2012, Actifio had about 180 clients and its deals averaged a value of about $250,000.
 By March 2013, Actifio had over 300 clients in 31 countries paying an average of $349,000 per three-year contract.
 The data under Actifio management at this time was over 1 exabyte, with 14 petabytes of active application data, and 55 petabytes of physical storage capacity.
 As of July 2014, there were about 400 Actifio clients worldwide, including both large multinationals and cloud service providers.

 IBM OEM

-Actifio and IBM announced an OEM agreement on Feb 5, 2019.
-This allowed IBM to sell an IBM Branded version of Actifio software as IBM InfoSphere Virtual Data Pipeline (VDP).
+Actifio and IBM announced an OEM agreement on 5 February 2019.
+This allowed IBM to sell an IBM-branded version of Actifio software as IBM InfoSphere Virtual Data Pipeline (VDP).
+IBM withdrew the product from marketing on 1 January 2026.

-Acquisition
+Acquisition by Google

-On December 3, 2020, Google announced it intended to acquire Actifio for an undisclosed sum.
-The acquisition closed on Monday Dec 14, 2020.
-At that time Actifio informed State Authorities in Massachusetts that it was laying off 54 workers in that state.
-It is unclear how many were laid off in other regions where Actifio had employees.
+On 3 December 2020, Google announced it intended to acquire Actifio for an undisclosed sum; the acquisition closed on 14 December 2020.
+At the time of the acquisition, Actifio notified Massachusetts state authorities that it was laying off 54 workers in that state; the total number of redundancies in other regions where Actifio had employees remained unclear.

-Copy data

-Copy data consists of multiple copies of the same file.
-This data could come in the form of multiple copies of volumes, backups, test/dev, online copies for disaster recover, etc. In a study IDC found that about 75% of storage is consumed by copy data.
-Actifio conducts joint research with IDC to understand the copy data problem in depth.
-IDC estimated that businesses would spend roughly $44 billion on coping with copy data in 2013.

-Actifio was one of the first firms to enter the copy data management (CDM) market.

-In July 2014, Actifio introduced Resiliency Director, an automated disaster recovery tool.
-Sungard Availability Services, a disaster recovery firm, was able to recover hundreds of virtual machines in less than 20 minutes during a test of Resiliency Director.
+Google integrated Actifio's technology into Google Cloud, where it became the basis for the Google Cloud Backup and Disaster Recovery service.
+The platform supports a range of enterprise workloads, including SAP HANA, Oracle, Microsoft SQL Server, PostgreSQL, and MySQL, as well as virtual machines running on VMware, Hyper-V, and Google Compute Engine.

+Legal disputes

+Delphix

+On 4 October 2013, Delphix filed a patent infringement lawsuit against Actifio in the United States District Court for the Northern District of California (case no. 13-cv-04613-BLF), alleging that Actifio's copy data storage products infringed five of its patents.
+Actifio counter-sued Delphix in California, asserting infringement of two of its own patents, and separately filed suit against Delphix in the District of Massachusetts on 6 August 2014 (case no. 14-cv-13247-DJC).
+Actifio also filed petitions for inter partes review (IPR) of nearly all claims of all five Delphix patents before the Patent Trial and Appeal Board (PTAB).
+On 12 May 2016, the PTAB invalidated a Delphix patent covering storage and database virtualisation techniques in an America Invents Act review, finding that Actifio had demonstrated the challenged claims to be unpatentable.

+Rubrik

+On 30 June 2020, Actifio filed a patent infringement lawsuit against Rubrik in federal court in Delaware, alleging that Rubrik's "Brik" appliances and Cloud Data Management software infringed four Actifio patents relating to copy data management technologies: U.S. Patents 6,732,244; 6,959,369; 9,495,435; and 10,013,313.
+Actifio sought injunctive relief and monetary damages.
+Rubrik disputed the claims and stated its intention to defend the lawsuit vigorously.